rademacher-p/stats-learn/README.md

 # Statistical Learning
 This package provides a framework to explore statistical learning with a Bayesian focus.

+TODO: Supervised learning

 *Note*: This project is under active development at https://github.com/rademacher-p/stats-learn